Elektrichka: Cultural significance

 As a social symbol in the former Soviet Union, the elektrichka is the subject of art and literature.
 Poslednyaya elektrichka (Последняя электричка, "The Last Elektrichka"), a twist song with music by David Tukhmanov and lyrics by M. Nozhkin, was popular in the Soviet Union; versions included those by Vladimir Makarov, Eduard Hil, Muslim Magomayev and Vadim Mulerman.

-The rock band Kino used the gloomy image of a morning elektrichka to depict society's atmosphere of fear and apathy.
-A song with the same title was released on their first album, "45".
+The Kino song "Elektrichka" was released on their first album, 45.

 Scenes in some popular Soviet movies take place aboard elektrichkas; for example, the female protagonist of Moscow Does Not Believe in Tears meets her love interest on an elektrichka on her way home to Moscow from a dacha.
 Venedikt Erofeev's novel Moskva-Petushki is based around elektrichka travel.

+American television movie Citizen X depicts serial killer Andrei Chikatilo picking up nearly all of his victims at elektrichka train stations.Elektrychka (the Ukrainian pronunciation of the term) is mentioned in one of songs by Ukrainian rock band Braty Hadiukiny.